Buggies-dart/Buggies-dart/README.md

 # Buggies - Flutter App Portfolio

-Welcome to my portfolio repository!
+Hey!
 I am Buggies, a passionate Flutter and Dart app developer who specializes in building innovative and creative mobile applications.
-This repository showcases my work and projects, including eCommerce apps, media players, and other fun ideas that I am building to demonstrate my skills to potential employers.
+This repository showcases my work and projects, including eCommerce apps, media players, and other fun ideas that I intend to bring to life.

 ## About Me